Magic Lantern Video & Book Store

 Marcus Corporation: official websiteentry at Wikipedia

-Maya Cinemas chain of California
+Maya Cinemas mini-chain of California

-the chain operates 30 screens in California, while searching for financing to expand into Texas & New Mexico.
+while searching for financing to expand into Texas & New Mexico.

 official websitesub-entry at Wikipedia